Spade Cooley: Murder of Ella Mae Evans

-On April 26, 1961, Cooley was indicted by a Kern County grand jury for the murder of his wife on April 3 at the couple's home near Willow Springs.
-Cooley's then 14-year-old daughter, Melody, recounted to the jury how she was forced by her father to watch in terror as he beat her mother's head against the floor, stomped on her stomach, then crushed a lit cigarette against her skin to see whether she was dead.
+On April 3, Cooley murdered his wife at the couple's home near Willow Springs.
+Cooley's then-14-year-old daughter, Melody, recounted to the jury how she was forced by her father to watch in terror as he beat her mother's head against the floor, stomped on her stomach, then crushed a lit cigarette against her skin to see whether she was dead.
 Cooley claimed his wife had been injured by falling in the shower.

+On April 26, 1961, Cooley was indicted by a Kern County grand jury for the murder.
 Cooley was defended by attorney P. Basil Lambros, in what was the longest case in county history at the time, and was convicted of first-degree murder by a Kern County jury on August 21, 1961, after unexpectedly withdrawing an insanity plea.
-Facing a maximum sentence of death in the gas chamber, Cooley was sentenced to life in prison, eligible for parole after serving seven years.
+Facing a possible death sentence, Cooley was sentenced to life in prison, eligible for parole after serving seven years.

 Cooley had a parole hearing after serving eight years, in August 1969.
 His friends in Hollywood had been lobbying Governor Ronald Reagan, who threw his support behind Cooley being released on parole; the state review board voted to grant Cooley a release on parole, effective February 1970.
-However, Cooley died before his parole took effect.
+Cooley died before his parole took effect.

+Cooley had been awarded a Star on the Hollywood Walk of Fame, before the murder conviction, which has not been removed.